sourceinteractive/gatsby-source-welcomekit/README.md

 # gatsby-source-welcomekit

-Pull your data from Welcome to the jungle [Welcome Kit](https://www.welcomekit.co/) to access it with GraphQL within your Gatsby project.
+Pull data from Welcome to the jungle [Welcome Kit](https://www.welcomekit.co/) to access it with GraphQL within your Gatsby project.

+*For now it only retrieves data from the un-authenticated [embed endpoint](http://developers.welcomekit.co/#embed).*

 - [Install](#install)
 - [How to use](#how-to-use)